 What is 192.168.1.1?

 This is commonly known as the default IP address of a router.
-More specifically, the 192.168.1.1 address has been associated with Linksys routers and since Linksys is now a part of Cisco Inc. that represents a very large portion of internet routers that are being used around the world.
-Other manufacturers also use this address but some have different router addresses as well.
+More specifically, the 192.168.1.1 address has been associated with Linksys routers and since Linksys is now a part of Cisco Inc. that represents a very large portion of internet routers that are being used around the world, other manufacturers also use this address but some have different router addresses as well, like 192.168.0.1.

 The main function of 192.168.1.1 on any network is router configuration.
 Once connected to a router through an internet device, you can put this IP in your browser and you will be directed to your router setup.
 Here you can configure your router for accessing the internet by inputting the configuration settings that have been provided by your Internet Service Provider (ISP).
 The router can also be configured for monitoring traffic and setting different preferences on your internet service.